codophilic/Learn-Java/Memory Management.md

-## Memory Management or Memory Allocation
+## Deep dive in Memory Management or Memory Allocation

 #### What is Virtual Memory?